 - Form 5500 is generally used for an EBP that contains at least 100 participants

 - Form 5500-SF is generally used for organizations with less than 100 participants in their EBP

-- Form 5500-EZ is used for EBPs that are maintained from outside the U.S. or for one-participant plans
+- Form 5500-EZ is used for EBPs that are maintained from outside the U.S. or for owner-only plans

 What Is the Difference Between Form 5500 and Form 5500-SF?